-"He lives," said the troll, "on an island at the other end of the forest.
-In the daytime he transforms himself into a dragon, and his twelve sons fly about as crows; but every night they become men again.
-Leave me now in peace; if you wake me again, it will be the worse for you."
+The troll said, "He lives on an island at the other end of the forest.
+In the daytime he changes into a dragon and his twelve sons fly about as crows; but every night they become men again.
+Leave me now in peace, for if you wake me again, it might be the worse for you."

-Svend listened to every word the troll said, and remained quite quiet under the bed until it was daylight.
+Svend listened to every word the troll said, and stayed quite quiet under the bed until it was daylight.

-When the troll had gone out, the old woman gave him something to eat, and then conveyed him out as she had brought him into the house.
-When they parted, she advised him, before he encountered the dragon, to get a sword made by her brother, who was a smith and understood a little of the black art.
-So Svend went to the smith's.
-The smith made a sword for Svend; but when he learned against whom it was to be used, he doubted whether his art was enough, and advised Svend not to engage with the dragon.
-But his words helped nothing; Svend was bent on the adventure, and he bade the smith farewell, after paying him for his work.
+When the troll had gone out, the old woman gave him something to eat, and then led him out in the same way that she had brought him into the house.
+When they parted, she advised him that before he approached the dragon, to get a sword made by her brother, for "he was a smith and understood a little of the black art."

-"I see that we shall not succeed," said the bird as he flew back; "but if you will take my advice, try what the fishes can do for you."
+"I see that we will not succeed," said the bird as he flew back; "but try what the fishes can do for you."

-Svend then went down to the sea, and drew forth the scale, which he had no sooner pressed than a merman appeared, and asked what he could do to serve him.
+Svend then went down to the sea and drew forth the scale.
+As soon as he had pressed it a merman appeared and asked what he could do for him.

-When the merman had heard Svend's wish, he bound up his mouth and ears, and then plunged under the water with him.
-In this manner they fortunately reached the island, but no sooner had Svend set his foot on shore, than the dragon came creeping towards him, and it would have fared ill with him, had not all the little birds at the same moment perched on him, and thus hidden him from head to foot while the dragon crept past.
+When the merman had heard what Svend wanted, he bound up Svend's mouth and ears, and then plunged under the water with him.
+In this manner they reached the island.
+However, as soon as Svend set his foot on shore, the dragon came creeping towards him.
+It would have fared ill with Svend, but all of a sudden a swarm of little birds perched on him and thus hid him from head to foot while the dragon crept past.